ABOUT THE INSTITUTE!

 As volunteers with creative energy we have completed many projects including the following:

-- Used our writing skills and ski hats as incentives in a fundraiser for an animal rescuer starting a sanctuary and raised over $11,000 for them.
+- Used our writing skills and ski hats as incentives in a fundraiser for a sanctuary and raised over $11,000 for them!

 - Recorded a song (ANIMAL ANTHEM - see MUSIC) whose proceeds go to animal rescue and care.